hapijs/joi/API.md

   - `context` - provides an external data set to be used in [references](#refkey-options).
 Can only be set as an external option to
     `validate()` and not using `any.prefs()`.
   - `convert` - when `true`, attempts to cast values to the required types (e.g. a string to a number).
 Defaults to `true`.
+  - `dateErrorFormat` - sets the string format used when including dates in error messages.
+Options are:
+    - `'date'` - date string.
+    - `'iso'` - date time ISO string.
+This is the default.
+    - `'string'` - JS default date time string.
+    - `'time'` - time string.
+    - `'utc'` - UTC date time string.
   - `escapeErrors` - when `true`, error message templates will escape special characters to HTML entities, for security purposes.
 Defaults to `false`.
   - `language` - overrides individual error messages.
 Defaults to no override (`{}`).
 Messages apply the following rules :
     - variables are put between curly braces like `{var}`, or `{{var}}` to be html escaped if the option `escapeErrors` is also set to `true`